blinkk/amagaki-plugin-preview/README.md

 1. Visit the Service Accounts page: https://console.cloud.google.com/iam-admin/serviceaccounts
 2. Download a JSON key for the `Compute Engine default service account`.
 3. Ensure the service account has the `iam.serviceaccounts.actAs` role.
 (This is needed in order to deploy Cloud Run instances with a different identity.)
+The service account will also need deploy access to Cloud Run.
 4. Encode the service account key:

 ```shell